hackupc/legal-page/_documents/privacy_and_cookies.md

 - Identifying data: Name, surname/s, city, country of residence, images or videos of yourself and a link to a personal website.
 - Contact data: E-mail and phone number.
-- Data on personal characteristics: Sex, if you are a minor and t-shirt size.
+- Data on personal characteristics: Gender identity, if you are a minor and t-shirt size.
 - Academic and professional data: CV, year of graduation, university/school, current studies and a link to professional profiles on-line (github, linkedin, devpost).
 - Economic and financial data: E-mail related to your PayPal account.
-- Health data: Food allergies and intolerances.
+- Health data: Dietary requirements such as food allergies and intolerances.
 - Other information: Account password, last connection and dietary preferences.

 Here are the details of which personal data is collected when you register as a Volunteer:

-- Identifying data: Name, surname/s and images or videos of yourself.
+- Identifying data: Name, surname/s, city, country of residence, and images or videos of yourself.
 - Contact data: E-mail and phone number.
-- Data on personal characteristics: Sex, if you are a minor, t-shirt size.
+- Data on personal characteristics: Gender identity, if you are a minor, t-shirt size.
 - Academic and professional data: University/School, current studies and previous experience.
-- Health data: Food allergies and intolerances.
+- Health data: Dietary requirements such as food allergies and intolerances.
 - Other information: Account password and dietary preferences.

 Here are the details of which personal data is collected when you register as an Organizer: